 February 28th, 2018

-UPDATE 4/6/18: Wolverine has responded to TINA.org’s inquiry and, more important, made several changes to its Made in the USA marketing in response to TINA.org’s findings outlined below.
-These include removing the hashtag #madeinUSA from two Instagram posts and specifying in the caption of a third that the boot in the photo is “[b]uilt in Michigan with suede from Italy,” and taking down a “Handcrafted in Michigan” banner on product pages.
+UPDATE 4/6/18: Wolverine has responded to TINA.org’s inquiry and, more importantly, made several changes to its made in the USA marketing in response to TINA.org’s findings outlined below.
+These include removing #madeinUSA from two Instagram posts and specifying in the caption of a third that the boot in the photo is “[b]uilt in Michigan with suede from Italy,” and taking down a “Handcrafted in Michigan” banner on product pages.
 Our original ad alert follows.

 The rustic American flag has been rolled up and stowed away, and with it Wolverine’s claim that its Original 1000 Mile boots are “handcrafted” at its factory in Big Rapids, Michigan, in addition to other locations “across the country.”